taskylizard/shelter-plugins/README.md

-# tasky's shelter plugins
+some spicy shelter plugins wohooooooo

-- Mute New Guild
-Automatically mute newly joined guilds.